Challier/home/_posts/2017-02-21-divisable-subset.md

 class:       "hackerrank"                         # config bg-color to post list card (1..6)

-description: >                                # config description to post list card Given a list of integers and another integer k, build non-divisible subset.
+description: >                                # config description to post list card Given a set of integers and another integer k, calculate the size of the largest non-divisible subset.

 # POST HEADER
 header-image: "/assets/images/subsets_banner.jpg"      # config image to post header